JetBrains/kotlin-web-site/pages/docs/tutorials/mixing-java-kotlin-intellij.md

 entry under [Build Tools](build-tools.html).

 ## Adding Java source code to an existing Kotlin project
-To add a new Java class to a Kotlin project is very straightforward.
-All you need to do is create a new Java file (__Alt + Insert__/__Cmd + N__) in the correct folder or package.
+Adding Java classes to a Kotlin project is pretty straightforward.
+All you need to do is create a new Java file (__Alt + Insert__/__Cmd + N__) in the correct directory or package.

 ![New Java Class]({{ url_for('tutorial_img', filename='mixing-java-kotlin-intellij/new-java-class.png') }})

+If you already have the Java classes, you can just copy them to the project directories.

-You can now consume the Java Class from Kotlin or vice versa without any further actions.
+You can now consume the Java сlass from Kotlin or vice versa without any further actions.

 For example, adding the following Java class: